Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Partial Identification and Factor Confounding

 For ease of exposition, we do not include observed covariates $X$ in this section, though all results hold analogously when conditioning on $X$.
-Throughout, we consider the following latent variable models for the observed and unobserved data:
+Throughout, we consider the latent variable models that are described by the following assumptions.